e-c-k-e-r/vall-e/docs/models.md

   * `token_dropout_error`: This will randomly nudge a small percentage of tokens from the prior RVQ level to simulate wrong tokens being predicted.
   * `token_dropout_rate`: This will randomly mask off tokens from the prior RVQ level with a mask token, to try and have the model not-strongly-rely on the given input.

+Sampling from the NAR absolutely necessitates a low temperature or to be greedily sampled, as higher temperatures lead to the aforementioned artifacts in the final waveform.

+Traditional samplers do not seem to offer much effect in the output, as it seems the output from the NAR are decent enough.

 ### Pure NAR

-The pure NAR (`NAR-len`) model is a model-type that inferences audio tokens purely non-autoregressively.
-Despite being called a pure NAR, duration is then inferred by autoregressively decoding for its length (as the AR+NAR model shows that you can mix both types).
+The pure NAR (`NAR-len`) model is a modality that inferences audio tokens purely non-autoregressively.

 However, having a pure NAR is challenging, as you need to both explicitly provide the duration and provide a "good enough" starting sequence of tokens for the initial sequence.
 * The former problem is easily "solved" by training a `len` classification task.